WrapperCrab/Efficient-Die-Problem-Solver/README.md

 This also simulates a probability of 1/5 with a coin.
 However, the probability to retry is much lower, and as such, the average number of needed rolls is only 4.26667 which is smaller than the previous strategy.

-So, this script finds the most efficient way to simulate a given probability with a given coin.
+So, this script finds the most efficient way to simulate a given probability with a given die.

 It optimizes for: (ties are broken by following list item)
 1. Lowest Expected Number of Rolls